gridsmartercities/python-serverless-template/README.md

 8. If the build is green, get your code reviewed (and approved if ok) by another contributor
 9. If approved, rebase and merge into master
 10. To work on a new feature, repeat 1-9.

-## How to create new API endpoints backed by a lambda function

-...

 ## How to run the project locally